If you’re using BlueDot Insights, you know that you’ve eliminated much of the manual process of infectious disease surveillance. Congrats!

-1. Cut through the worldwide noise – set your default locations of interest.
+1. Cut through the worldwide noise – review your custom settings.

 The unfiltered disease map is great – knowing about outbreaks all over the world will make you better informed and more prepared for what might be coming your way.

 But you may want to focus on diseases that could show up in your own backyard.
 BlueDot Insights tracks 100-200 outbreaks around the world, and you’ll need to narrow events down to what’s most relevant for you.
 For this, we’ve given you control over your locations of interest in your Settings.

 Go to Settings > Custom Settings > My Locations.
 Here you can have up to 10 city, province or state, and country locations you’re interested in monitoring.